 You’ll need care from your midwife and doctor to make sure your body’s recovering.
 Your midwife will support you through all the decisions you need to make and help you to find the right support.
 You don’t have to manage alone.

-You, the baby’s father or your partner and your family are likely to need time to grieve.
+You, your baby’s father or your partner and your family are likely to need time to grieve.

 Some parents find it helps to do something to remember their baby, like: